 The result of those few weeks was a body of work that has survived the intervening 60 years as a case study in the application of modernist design principles.
 Marber had achieved a synthesis of creative artwork, much of it with a Surrealist flavour, and Swiss Typographic ideas in the text design and layout, in a branding exercise that preserved Penguin’s design heritage in an updated form.Those first twenty titles proved a success, increasing sales by a significant margin.
 Soon the Marber grid was applied across the whole Crime series, and soon after to Fiction, Modern Classics, Pelican and other Penguin imprints.
 Throughout the 1960s and into the 1970s, Marber’s layout gave much of the vast Penguin range its brand image.

 Marber was a freelance designer.
-He designed covers for The Economist, New Society and other magazines and produced corporate work for many clients.
+He designed covers for The Economist, New Society and numerous corporate clients.
 But that’s another story.

 Thank you for this obituary of Romek Marber,I’ve ordered a copy of Eye magazine you reference in your post.to read more about this talented man.

 My first job in 1969 was in Grants Bookshop in Glasgow, a large city- centre booksellers.
 We had a section of the ground floor devoted to Penguin Books.
 Part of my job was to bring the boxes of Penguins up from goods inwards and open them.

 I always liked opening the new publications and remember looking at the back covers and seeing the names Romek Marber, Germano Facetti and Alan Spain (Penguin Modern Poets always seem to be done by him).